 For covered members with at least 30 years of creditable service, there is a minimum benefit payable under the Group Life Insurance Program.
-The minimum benefit was set at \$8,000 by statute.
-This amount is increased annually based on the VRS Plan 2 cost-of-living statute.
-This amount is increased annually based on the VRS Plan 2 cost-of-living adjustment and was increased to \$8,279 effective July 1, 2018.
+The minimum benefit was set at \$8,000 by statute in 2015.
+This will be increased annually based on the VRS Plan 2 cost-of-living adjustment calculation.
+The minimum benefit adjusted for the COLA was \$8,463 as of June 30, 2020.

 The contribution requirements for the Group Life Insurance Program are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
-The total rate for the Group Life Insurance Program was 1.31% of covered employee compensation. his was allocated into an employee and an employer component using a 60/40 split.
+The total rate for the Group Life Insurance Program was 1.31% of covered employee compensation.
+This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.79% (1.31% X 60%) and the employer component was 0.52% (1.31% X 40%).
 Employers may elect to pay all or part of the employee contribution, however the employer must pay all of the employer contribution.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2019 was 0.52% of covered employee compensation.
+Each employer's contractually required employer contribution rate for the year ended June 30, 2020 was 0.52% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contribution to the Group Life Insurance Program from the entity were \$1,077 and \$1,075 for the years ended June 30, 2019 and June 30, 2018, respectively.
+Contribution to the Group Life Insurance Program from the entity were \$1,332 and \$1,077 for the years ended June 30, 2020 and June 30, 2019, respectively.